cpina/radio-pi/README.md

 # Hardware general instructions
 As said earlier I installed the TFT screen physically, then followed the ![instructions](https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi) linked from the ![TFT screen page](https://thepihut.com/products/adafruit-pitft-plus-480x320-3-5-tft-touchscreen?variant=13930062980).

+Then setup the WiFi to connect it automatically to the network.

 Once the TFT was working I disabled the X11 system and I launch the radio-pi software on the boot process (I can't remember if I did it with a crontab @reboot or I forced a login without password and then from the .bashrc).

+# TODO
+radio-pi works and we use it almost daily.
+A few things could be added:
+* Setup process: it would be possible to copy an image, using the TFT screen it could ask for the WiFi SSID and password, connect to the network and then from another computer in the network connect to setup the stations
+* Web frontend to modify the stations or all the setup and maybe download station names/URLs from a remote server
+* Show the IP of the Raspbbery Pi (would help to ssh, connect there if it had the frontend, etc.).
+* Improve the UI of the radio-pi
+* Be able to execute commands (partially already possible like the power_off example) but get the result and show it on the screen.
+Then changing the station would execute a command and show the result